Updated on February 3rd, 2022 by Felix Martinez

-We expect a total annual return of 1.9% through 2026.
-This projection is a low rate of return, primarily because of the high valuation of the stock.
+We expect a total annual return of 8.8% through 2027.
+This projection is a modest rate of return, primarily because of the higher valuation of the stock.
 From a dividend growth perspective, V.F.
 Corp. is a great stock.
 It is simply overvalued at the present time.

 The company has also seen impressive growth rates in its core brands, particularly Dickies, as well as in the areas of e-commerce.
 This has V.F.
 Corp in a strong position for the future.